Eliminating the Hidden Cost of Zone Management in ZNS SSDs: Conclusion

 \section{Conclusion}

 ZNS SSDs provide a new append-only interface that eliminates device-side garbage collection and provides stable throughput.
-However, existing designs suffer from high DLWA, which causes increased wear, interference with host I/O, and a need to balance complex SA vs DLWA tradeoff.
-In this work, we identify two primary reasons: (i)~fixed physical zones and (ii)~full zone management operations that issue device writes to the entire zone.
-In this work, we design and evaluate a spectrum of flexible zone allocation strategies that allocate only the necessary storage elements on demand and apply management commands like \texttt{RESET} and \texttt{FINISH} at the granularity of these elements.
-We integrate \approach{} into the ConfZNS++ SSD emulator and show that \approach{} reduces DLWA by up to $95.5\%$, while maintaining SA at 0.42 and achieving 3.7~$\times$ faster workload latency.
+However, existing designs suffer from high DLWA, which causes increased wear, interference with host I/O, and a need to balance a complex SA vs DLWA tradeoff.
+To address this, we design and evaluate a spectrum of flexible zone allocation strategies that allocate only the necessary storage elements on demand and apply management commands like \texttt{RESET} and \texttt{FINISH} at the granularity of these elements.
+We integrate \approach{} into the ConfZNS++ SSD emulator and show that \approach{} reduces DLWA by up to $92\%$, while maintaining SA at 1.42 and achieving 3.7~$\times$ faster workload latency.
+We conclude by sharing recommendations to ZNS SSD vendors and data systems engineers who use such devices.